Skip to main content

 npx tsc --init

-The SDK offers two transport options: stdio (local server, reads from stdin/stdout) and HTTP with SSE (remote server, runs as a web service).
+The SDK offers two transport options: stdio (local server, reads from stdin/stdout) and Streamable HTTP (remote server, runs as a web service).
 For getting started, we recommend stdio — it works immediately without any network setup.

 How do I define tools in the MCP schema?